Optimized Piecewise Affine Abstractions of Neural Networks with Learnable Activation Functions: Related Work

-KANs replace fixed nonlinear activation functions with general univariate functions that can change during the training process.
-This leads to networks that are parameter-efficient than MLPs, while still maintaining competitive or superior performance~\cite{Liu+Others/2025/KAN}.
+Neural networks with learnable ``free form'' activation functions such as deep-spline networks have been shown to be advantageous over those with fixed activation functions \cite{Aziznejad+Others/2020/Deep,Pakshal+Others/2020/Learning} in terms of being able to learn more succinct and accurate function representations but at the cost of increased training time.
+More recently, Kolmogorov Arnold Networks (KANs) also replace fixed nonlinear activation functions with general univariate functions that can change during the training process.
+This leads to networks that are more parameter-efficient than MLPs, while still maintaining competitive or superior performance~\cite{Liu+Others/2025/KAN}.
 KANs have been shown to achieve better accuracies when compared with larger MLPs for the same learning task~\cite{howard_jacob_murphy_heinlein_stinis_2024,toscano_wang_karniadakis_2024}.
 Applications include time-series predictions~\cite{genet2024tkan}, vision \cite{mahara2024dawn} and physics-based learning \cite{abueidda2025deepokan}.
+Due to the nonlinear and free-form nature of these activation functions, these networks are not amenable to existing range verification approaches beyond those based on simple interval bound propagation~\cite{moore2009introduction}, which suffers from the well-known wrapping effect and consequently tends to yield very coarse bounds on networks of this kind.